Nexmo/station/_documentation/conversation/code-snippets/member/create-member.md

 ---
 title: Create a Member
+navigation_weight: 1
 ---

 # Create a Member

-In this code snippet you will see how to create a Member.
+In this code snippet you learn how to create a Member.
 A Member can be thought of as a User who has been invited to, joined, or left a Conversation.

 ## Example